aitap/nodepool/README.md

 Mind that there's currently no security, so don't start this on a publicly available connection; instead use [SSH tunnels].
-Every node and client will need to make outbound connections to the pool machine, but there is no need for cliends or nodes to be able to talk to each other;
+Every node and client will need to make outbound connections to the pool machine, but there is no need for clients or nodes to be able to talk to each other;
 neither there is any need for the pool machine to be able to connect back to the clients or the nodes.